 Recently, I was inspired to make a quilt from my son’s onesies!
-This is pretty surprising because A) I generally don’t like onesie quilts and B) I’m not wild about the process of making T-shirt quilts.
+This is pretty surprising because A) generally, I wouldn’t say I like onesie quilts, and B) I’m not wild about the process of making T-shirt quilts.

 Until I stumbled upon this onesie quilt sewn by Kacia at Coconut Robot!

 If you are new to quilting with knit fabrics, her tutorial is excellent.
 I made a few modifications to make the process quicker for me, which I’ll tell you about below, in this quick and dirty onesie quilt tutorial.

 – 28 to 42 onesies (sizes ranging from newborn to 12 months).
 Plan on more if you want a variety and fewer if you want a more cohesive-looking quilt with some repeats

 – 3 yards of Pellon SF101 ShapeFlex (affiliate link)